Academic Catalog

 The student will be able to:

-C. select and demonstrate the appropriate methods for cleaning, sanitizing or sterilizing the various instruments and equipment.
+3. Select and demonstrate the appropriate methods for cleaning, sanitizing, or sterilizing the various instruments and equipment.

-F. describe the Occupational Safety and Health Administration requirements, the Centers for Disease Control Recommendations and the American Dental Association Recommendations for infection control in dental offices.
+6. Describe the Occupational Safety and Health Administration requirements, the California Dental Practice Act requirements, and the Centers for Disease Control recommendations for infection control in dental offices.

 Course Content